da-boilers/Bitlock/README.md

 # Bitlock
 This application attempts to solve a growing issue in identification tracking.
 With bitlock, your various ID's can be stored in a digital and secure manner.

-A Bitcoin-like blockchain algorithm is used to hash and store & authenticate a user's various ID's.
-We wrote everything from scratch.
+A Bitcoin-like blockchain algorithm is used to hash, store & authenticate a user's various ID's.

+While never completed, this project taught each team member a lot about blockchain development and it's inner workings.

-Developed at the 2019 Mhacks (University of Michigan) hackathon
+Developed at the 2019 Mhacks (University of Michigan) hackathon.

 ## Group Members
 - Harrison McCarty (Backend - Android Studio/Firestore)